Zaid-dagbanbia/cloudOne/README.md

-# cloudOne
+# First cloud project

-this is the first cloud project
+## This is the first github project under cloud academy.